You may have to pay for all or part of your course. You can find the fee for your course in our courses section.

 Students aged 19 or over

 If you're 19 or over you'll probably need to pay for your course.
-This includes tuition, exams, materials and the College registration fee.
+This includes tuition, exams and materials fees.

 You may be able to get a reduction on your fees depending on your income and personal circumstances.
 See our financial support section for more information.